-NASA’s amazing space telescope will peer 13.5 billion years into the past
+NASA’s amazing space telescope will peer 13.7 billion years into the past

 After 24 years and numerous delays, the $9.6 billion mission is entering its final year of tweaks and tests before the telescope is shipped to the Guiana Space Center in French Guiana for a March, 2021 launch.
 The journey has engaged thousands of scientists and engineers from 24 countries in three space agencies—NASA, the Canadian Space Agency, and the European Space Agency.
 It was built in several facilities across the U.S., with the focus of activities at Northrop Grumman and the Goddard Space Flight Center in Greenbelt, Maryland.

-Orbiting 1 million miles from Earth, JWST will peer some 13.5 billion years into the past, a split-second (or 380,000 years from Earth’s coordinates) after the Big Bang, as the universe transitioned from a dark plasma state to forming the first light, stars, and galaxies.
+Orbiting 1 million miles from Earth, JWST will peer some 13.7 billion years into the past, a split-second (or 100 million years from Earth’s coordinates) after the Big Bang, as the universe transitioned from a dark plasma state to forming the first light, stars, and galaxies.
 It will also analyze the atmospheric composition of smaller rocky exoplanets orbiting other stars to determine their hospitality to life.

 “Where do we come from and are we alone, is the overarching mission,” says Willoughby.
 “We’ve never seen a star formed that wasn’t a product of an exploded star.
 What made the ‘lumpiness’ come together and ignite the first stars?
 Every time you think you know something, you want to prove it out, to actually see how it happens.”